 As previously mentioned, local involvement is key for any project.

-Getting neighbours onside – particularly the nosey, awkward and busybody varieties – is a key part of getting any development through, as they are the people who may object and make your application process difficult.
-Their views really can make or break your development, so the last thing you want is them poring over planning rules and legislation, looking for every avenue of complaint or legal loophole in order to scupper your project.
-Make no mistake about it!
+Getting neighbours onside, particularly awkward and challenging ones, is key to getting any development through as they may well object and make your application process difficult.
+Their views can make or break your development if they research every legislative avenue or legal loophole in order to scupper your project.

-With this in mind, ensuring your neighbours have insight into what you are hoping to create is something to take into account.
-As a golden rule, involve your neighbours from the get-go and keep them engaged throughout the process so they see you as a friend rather than a foe.
+However, ensuring your neighbours have insight into what you are hoping to achieve is important.
+As a golden rule, if you involve your neighbours from the outset and keep them engaged throughout the process so they’ll see you as friend rather than foe.

-Gardens have always been a rich source of plots, whether at the rear, side or (occasionally) in front of a property, but building in such spaces has been subject to the ebb and flow of planning policies over the years.
+Garden plots have always been a rich source of development potential, whether at the rear, side or occasionally at the front of a property, but utilising these spaces has been subject to changing planning policies over the years.

-Whatever your project, we can work with you to make sure that the backland/infill development you want to do on your property is entirely feasible.
+Whatever the scope of your project, we’ll work with you to ensure that your backland/infill development is feasible.